-I fused some interfacing on the back of the fabric to keep the edges from raveling, and sewed them on raw-edge style with a zigzag stitch.
-My friend really liked this flower so I had a direction to go in, but it still seemed a little bland on the green felt, so I pretended it was a quilt and free-motion-stitched all over:
+I fused some interfacing on the back of the fabric to keep the edges from raveling.
+I sewed them on raw-edge style with a zigzag stitch.
+My friend really liked this flower so I had a direction to go in, but it still seemed a little bland on the green felt.
+So I pretended it was a quilt and free-motion-stitched all over:

 The curly stitching really made it fun and look pretty nice!